connorh315/anomaly/docs/GETTINGSTARTED.md

 Play around with copying and modifying other text entries in the `TEXT.CSV` file.
 Remember to rebuild your mod using BrickVault each time you make changes.
 You will also need to restart the game to see changes take effect.

+It's important to know what is currently possible with modding LEGO Dimensions.
+See the [modding state of play](DIMENSIONS.md) page to understand what file types are currently supported, and what is still a work in progress.]

 > [!TIP]
 > Notice how long it takes to get into the game with the unskippable splash screens?
 How about creating a mod that decreases the loading times?
 See the [quick startup mod example](examples/QUICKSTARTUPMOD.md) to create a mod that does just that!